Top Things to Do in Summer

 Savor Maryland Seafood Restaurants

 You know it’s summer when you’ve got a mallet in one hand, a cold Maryland beer in the other, and your best friends gathered around a table piled high with hot, steamed crabs.
 Can you smell the Old Bay seasoning?
 Seafood lovers can sample the bay’s summer bounty at Captain James Landing Seafood Restaurant in Baltimore, Mr. Bill’s Terrace Inn in Dundalk, Fisherman’s Inn and Crab Deck on Kent Island, or Hooper’s Crab House in Ocean City, or head to the quiet banks of the Susquehanna River for a meal at Havre de Grace’s Tidewater Grille, to name just a few.
-More seafood restaurants
+Find many more seafood restaurants on the Maryland Crab & Oyster Trail.

 Cool Off in Maryland’s Waterways and Water Parks